- Purchase the complete Expat Arrivals Mumbai Guide (PDF)

 Shopping in Mumbai

 Mumbai is a shopaholic’s dream come true.
-With everything from quaint little markets to shopping malls and haute couture around almost every corner, Mumbai is a great place to spend a lot of time and, if residents aren't careful, a lot of money.
-While the cost of living in Mumbai can seem on the pricier side of things, there are always bargains to be scored.
+With everything from quaint little markets to shopping malls and haute couture around almost every corner, Mumbai is a great place to spend time and, if residents aren't careful, a lot of money.
+While the cost of living (and shopping) in Mumbai is steep, there are always bargains to be scored.

 For clothing, M Gandhi Road is the place to start and local department stores are good bets too.
 The markets are the place to exercise haggling skills, so visit the Chor Bazaar flea market to pick up jewellery and other trinkets before heading to Mahatma Jyotiba Phule Mandai (previously known as Crawford Market) to stock up on fresh fruit and vegetables.